-ELE 155 - National Electrical Code I
+ELE 155 - National Electrical Code I 2.0 Credit(s) Lecture 2 Lab/Clinical 0

 National Electrical Code I provides students with a review of the National Electrical Code (NEC).
 The students learn the layout of the NEC and learn to navigate through it efficiently.